When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • detect bile in the gastric cavity;

-• apply the drug to the area of erosion;
+• apply the medicine to the area of erosion;

 • take a biopsy for histology;

-• expand the narrowed area of the esophagus;
+• expand the narrowed section of the esophagus;

-• select material for the determination of a bacterial agent called Helicobacter Pylori.
+• select material to determine the bacterial agent called Helicobacter pylori.

-Before you understand how gastroscopy of the stomach goes, you need to make sure that there are no contraindications.
+Before you understand how gastroscopy of the stomach works, you need to make sure there are no contraindications.

-The planned type of research does not apply:
+The planned type of study does not apply:

 • after an acute heart attack;